Wednesday 1 April 2020

 Not that we know of, anyway.
 It's conceivable that someone standing on top of Krakatoa when it erupted in 1883 might have been blasted out of the atmosphere, but they wouldn't have survived the journey unless they were encased in a block of stone, in which case they wouldn't have survived very long in space.
 At the end of 2019 I decided I would do some camping and hiking, because there's a first time for everything and I'm not getting any younger.

-And the countryside will always be there.
-International air travel will always be there.
-What could possibly go wrong?
-So I bought a bunch of camping gear, some dried food, a load of compressed toilet paper, powdered soup, powdered lemonade, water purification tablets, other stuff.
 My plan was to test it out to see what was worth taking, and thus by a quirk of fate I ended up with a stockpile of food and compressed toilet paper just as Britain was hit by a viral pandemic.
 Did it save me from rioting mobs of bandits?
-Sadly not, but luckily I found an unguarded terminal that still has an internet connection, so here we are.
+Sadly not, but luckily I found an unguarded terminal that still has an internet connection.

 That was the plot of a sci-fi short story I once read.
-The forcefield.
+The space forcefield.
 It was Great Lost Discoveries 1-3 by Fredric Brown.
 In the story a man invents an impregnable personal force field; he decides to test it out by standing on top of an atomic bomb; he survives, but he's blown into space, where he suffocates and falls into the sun.

 Fresh from the box it's all shiny and new, but it doesn't remain shiny and new for very long.
 It's a lot like people in that respect.
 Expose them to fire, they lose their lustre.